 By Martha Chan and Dan Couvrette, Family Lawyer Marketing Experts

 More than 1.9 billion logged-in users visit YouTube each month, and people watch more than a billion hours of video and generate billions of views each and every day.
-According to Cisco, internet video streaming and downloads are taking an ever-increasing share of bandwidth, and will grow to “more than 82% of all consumer Internet traffic by 2022.”
-Within the consumer segment, video streaming will be the fastest growing applications; 24% Compound Annual Growth Rate (CAGR) from 2016 to 2021.
+According to Cisco, Internet video streaming and downloads are taking an ever-increasing share of bandwidth, and will grow to “more than 82% of all consumer Internet traffic by 2022.”
+Within the consumer segment, video streaming will be the fastest-growing application; 24% Compound Annual Growth Rate (CAGR) from 2016 to 2021.

 There’s no question about the potential of videos to bring people to your website and to engage their interest once they’ve found you; the only question is whether you’ll take advantage of this growing trend or be at its mercy.